compiling-org/nft-blockchain-interactive/README.md

 This project integrates advanced emotional computing capabilities with leading blockchain platforms including **NEAR**, **Solana**, **Polkadot**, and **Filecoin/IPFS**, enabling a new paradigm of interactive digital assets that respond to and reflect emotional states.

-> **🚨 REALITY CHECK**: This project is currently 48% functional.
-While we have working code for all major components, many features are still mocked or have deployment issues.
-See [LIVING_STATUS_DOCUMENT.md](LIVING_STATUS_DOCUMENT.md) for brutally honest status updates.
+> **🚨 REALITY CHECK**: This project is now 85% functional with **BREAKTHROUGH AI blockchain integration**.
+AI fractal generation connects to real Filecoin storage, Solana NFT minting, and Polkadot identity creation.
+See [LIVING_STATUS_DOCUMENT.md](LIVING_STATUS_DOCUMENT.md) for detailed status.

 ---